IgnacioBarb/Spotify-Grabber-CLI/README.md

-# spotify2ytmusic-cli
+# Spotify Grabber CLI

-A command-line tool to download Spotify playlists as audio files from YouTube Music, with metadata and cover art.
+**Spotify Grabber CLI** is a Python command-line utility that downloads entire Spotify playlists as local audio files (mp3, flac, wav, or m4a) with complete metadata and cover art.
+It leverages the Spotify API for playlist parsing and YouTube Music as the audio source, supports parallel downloads, customizable output directories, error logging, and detailed reporting.
+Requires Spotify API credentials and FFmpeg

 ## Features